You never know when an accident might happen and you need to be rushed to hospital in an emergency.

-To be fully covered in Western Australia toy would need to take out a subscription with St John’s Ambulance Service WA.
-This would ensure that you’re covered for comprehensive ambulance services Australia wide.
+To be fully covered in Western Australia you would need to take out a subscription with St John’s Ambulance Service WA.
+This would ensure that you’re covered for comprehensive ambulance services Australia-wide.

 There are some types of ambulance transport that aren't covered by your policy.
 For example:

 - No benefit will be paid for air ambulance services or any ambulance attendance where you (or another Member on your policy) haven't been transported to hospital.

 - No benefit will be paid for transportation from a hospital to: your home, a nursing home, or another hospital (where you were admitted to the first hospital).